Interventional Pain Medicine Specialist located in Los Angeles, CA

 Chronic knee pain can be debilitating.
 It hinders normal walking, movement, and gait, and can even contribute to other pains from compensating and overcompensating.
 Sadly, one out of four patients who have knee replacement surgery continues to suffer from chronic knee pain.
-While chronic knee pain can seem hopeless, Dr. Enayati offers effective cutting edge treatments that offer new hope.
-Dr. Enayati is a Chronic Knee Pain Specialist located in Beverly Hills.
+While chronic knee pain can seem hopeless, Dr. Enayati and Dr. Gruver offer effective cutting edge treatments that offer new hope.
+Dr. Enayati and Dr. Gruver are Chronic Knee Pain Specialists located in Beverly Hills.

 Chronic knee pain can be from simple wear and tear or from tendon, ligament, or meniscus injuries.
 Trauma and injury accelerate joint degeneration.
 As the cartilage wears down, the knee loses cushioning and bone spurs begin to form.
 Sometimes the knee will feel warm, and many complain that the pain is worse with cold weather, and at night.
 Occasionally, patients have already had knee surgery, or even knee replacement surgery, and continue to have knee pain.
 This does not mean that the surgery was not performed right -- there is published evidence and research that 25% of knee surgery patients continue to have pain after surgery.
 Do not worry -- you do have more options!